-A pupils' medical questionnaire is required to be completed by parents for each child.
+A pupils' medical questionnaire is required to be completed by parents for each child upon their first registration, via eduka.
+Parents are required to update their declarations if and as need be and at least annually.

-Only the school nurse is authorised to administer any medical care with parents' consent.
-Medications can only be administered in the case of a specific agreement made between the parents and the School ("Projet d'Accueil Individualisé" or PAI).
+The school nurse is authorised to administer any medical care with parents' consent.
+Medications can only be administered in the case of a specific agreement made between the parents and the School ("Projet d'Accueil Individualisé" or "PAI").
+(See below.)